 View frequently asked questions about paying fees.

 To review any waiver eligibility, refer to rule 2.16 of the Rules of the State Bar of California.
-A licensee may apply for a waiver of payment of the annual fees by submitting the required Licensing Fee Waiver Application form.
+Pursuant to rule 2.16(c), licensees who have a total gross annual household income from all sources of $20,000 or less may request a fifty percent waiver of annual fees.
+A licensee may apply for a fifty percent waiver of annual fees by submitting the required Licensing Fee Waiver Application.

 Attorneys are responsible for maintaining the accuracy of the information in their State Bar record.
 Any changes must be reported within 30 days.
 Pursuant to rule 2.2 (c) of the Rules of the State Bar of California, attorneys are required to verify the information in their State Bar record by February 1 of each year during the annual license renewal process.